duglin/docker/docs/sources/reference/commandline/cli.md

 [Go specification](http://golang.org/pkg/net/http/) for details on these variables.

+## Configuration Files
+The Docker command line stores its configuration files in a directory called `.docker` within your home directory.
+Some of the files in there are managed by `docker` and should not be modified.
+However, there is a file called called `config.json` that can be modified to control certain aspect of how the Docker command line will behave.

+If there are options within `config.json` that modify the same behavior as an environment variable, or a command line option, then the order of precedence is: command line options override environment variables, which override `config.json` file properties.

+The `config.json` file is stored as a JSON encoding of the following set of
+properties:

+* HttpHeaders - a set of HTTP Headers that will be included in all messages sent from the client to the deamon.
+Docker will not try to interpret, or understand them, it simply puts them into the messages.

+Following is a sample `config.json` file:

+    {
+      "HttpHeaders: {
+        "MyHeader": "MyValue"
+      }
+    }

 ## Help
 To list the help on any command just execute the command, followed by the `--help` option.